 iOS 11 and 10 are two of the most significant iOS ever released according to Apple.
 And they come with a lot of new features that are sure to amaze and awe many users.
 For those of us that have an older iPhone or iPad, our experience may not be on par with the folks sporting a brand new iPhone model.
 Some of the new features in the latest iOS consume incremental resources, and that can lead to a slow iPhone and battery issues with iOS 11 (or 10 for 32-bit devices) updates.

 If you are facing such issues with your iPhone 5, iPhone 6 or the good ole iPad, read on and make sure that you have explored all the tips to get the best iOS experiences possible without the annoying sluggishness and battery drainage issues.

-Please note that the first few days using iOS 10 could be battery intensive as the software takes some time to index your information on the phone.
+Please note that the first few days using a new iOS could be battery intensive as the software takes some time to index your information on the phone.
 You shouldn’t have any persistent problems beyond that.
 If you are still having issues, please read on to see how these tips could help you.

 - 1.1 Tip #1 Optimize Free Space on your iPhone

 - 1.2 Tip # 2 Optimize the Photos on your iPhone